michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 * If you open your .csv file in Excel you will see that there are about 31,060 records and that they have both X and Y coordinates and Latitude and Longitude.
 In the next steps we will use these fields to add the 311 data to a qGIS map.

 #### Adding CSV data to qGIS
-* First, open qGIS and add the following layers (downloaded for the first tutorial):
+* First, open qGIS and add the following layers:
   * nybb
   * Roadbed
   * HYDRO